travis-ci/docs-travis-ci-com/user/ci-environment.md

 ### Leiningen versions

-travis-ci.org has both standalone ("uberjar") Leiningen 1.7.x at `/usr/local/bin/lein` and Leiningen 2.3.x at `/usr/local/bin/lein2`.
+travis-ci.org has both standalone ("uberjar") Leiningen 1.7.x at `/usr/local/bin/lein1` and Leiningen 2.4.x at `/usr/local/bin/lein2`.
+The default is 2.4.x; `/usr/local/bin/lein` is a symbolic link to `/usr/local/bin/lein2`.

 ### SBT versions

 travis-ci.org potentially provides any version of Simple Build Tool (sbt or SBT) thanks to very powerful [sbt-extras](https://github.com/paulp/sbt-extras) alternative.
-In order to reduce build time, popular versions of sbt are already pre-installed (like for instance 0.13.2 or 0.12.4), but `sbt` command is able to dynamically detect and install the sbt version required by your Scala projects.
+In order to reduce build time, popular versions of sbt are already pre-installed (like for instance 0.13.5 or 0.12.4), but `sbt` command is able to dynamically detect and install the sbt version required by your Scala projects.

 ### Gradle version

-Gradle 1.11.
+Gradle 2.0.

 ## Erlang VM images

 ### Erlang/OTP releases

+* 17.1
 * 17.0
 * R16B
 * R16B01